Q: What are my options for getting access to full-text journal articles once I've graduated?

-Every library has the ability to participate in the Interlibrary Loan system - policies, and costs to the patron (if any) will vary.
-Contact your local library to inquire about their Interlibray Loan policies, and you may be able to use this route to obtain books and journals or articles.
+Every library has the ability to participate in Interlibrary Loan systems - policies, and costs to the patron (if any) will vary.
+Contact your local library to inquire about their Interlibrary Loan policies, and you may be able to use this route to obtain books and journals or articles.

 Walk-in site access to other colleges/university's e-resources

 Some colleges and universities will allow people who are not students or employees to walk into the library and access electronic resources while there.
 If any schools are convenient to you and allow this access, this may be a workable option for you.

 Health science professionals who find their medical literature via Pubmed can often order articles using a local health science library for interlibrary loan for a fee.
 Contact the National Library of Medicine or the National Institute of Health to find out what library near you would offer this service.

 1findr starts with the world’s most comprehensive list of refereed journals and contains thousands of journals typically absent from existing collections and discovery systems.

 Commercial Subscription & Pay-Per-View (PPV) / Demand-Driven Acquisition (DDA) Services

 The DeepDyve company offers a way for consumers to buy access to research articles - with a monthly subscription plan and a pay per view (per article) option.
 Their website can be found here.